mrclay/LazyTreeReader/README.md

 ## Design

-The Backend class is abstract and must be extended to implement methods allowing the system to fetch node/relationship/attributes when needed.
+The IBackend interface requires you to implement methods allowing the system to fetch tree data when needed.
 This allows the library to support any backend representation of a tree (the only limitation is that each node must have a unique string id) and for you to optimize your requests (e.g. load multiple nodes at a time).

-The built-in Node class (extensible) is lightweight--it only knows its "id".
-You add a populate() method to your backend to add properties to the node from storage.
-As you traverse nodes, the nodes call the backend as necessary to supply the parent/children if not already known.
+The built-in Node class (extensible) is lightweight--it only knows its "id", but knows how to use the backend to load attributes and related nodes as needed.

 The Cache holds references to all known-about nodes, and can be serialized between requests and re-attached to the backend later.
-By forcing all node lookups through the cache (you can't directly set a node's parent/children), you make sure that all parent/child node references are propertly transitive; you can start building up the cache from the top and bottom of the tree and the nodes will connect properly when they meet.
+By forcing all node look-ups through the cache (you can't directly set a node's parent/children), you make sure that all parent/child node references are properly transitive; you can start building up the cache from the top and bottom of the tree and the nodes will connect properly when they meet.

-## Known Flaws
+## Limitations

-* The cache can only increase in size as new nodes are known about and populated, so the user will have to manually clear the cache when/if it gets big.
+* You must manage the size of the cached nodes and their attributes.
+The node has methods to "forget" attributes and relationships or you can remove nodes completely from the cache.
+Worst case you can clear the cache.
 * The cache and nodes are designed to be static representations of a static backend tree, so there's no built-in mechanism to monitor changes in the backend, move/remove nodes, etc. All you can do is clear the cache periodically or when you suspect the tree/nodes have changed.
-* The populate() method is a clunky way of loading the node's attributes.
-Node should probably come with a lazy-loading attributes system, but I got lazy.
+* The strategy for loading/ordering child nodes is clunky.

 ## License